c-esswein/gemsearch/README.md

 * **gem** A fork of the GEM package (https://github.com/palash1992/GEM) with adaptions for Python3 and Bugfixes
 * **gemsearch** The actual Gemsearch implementation (see Section *Gemsearch package*) as Python package
 * **mongo-queries** MongoDB queries to mostly perform statistical analysis
+* **reports** Contains some log files of performed experiments and script files to process log files.

 ## Gemsearch package